 Both of them think each other’s lives are crazy and both wonder how I can be friends with someone as strange as the other guy.
 I find them fascinating.
 And you might too.
 Because they really help delineate the remarkable differences people can have in their sense of reality.

-But in addition to the addicts and the mentally ill, there’s a group Joseph can’t comprehend.
+But in addition to the addicts and the mentally ill, there’s another group Joseph can’t comprehend.
 They’re like Pete.
 They’re on the street by choice.
 Some of them even have sizable bank accounts.
 They’re like the pre-depression hobos.
 They’re more philosophical.
 They just don’t want to live the way we do.
 They think we live with too many rules and obligations and judgments.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.